DMK chief Stalin urges TN govt to extend lockdown in state

 Stalin had earlier urged the government to take a cue from Punjab and Odisha and extend the lockdown enforced in the state to stem the spread of coronavirus till April-end, besides seeking cash assistance to people affected from the lockdown.
 Though isolation was a key precautionary measure, many states had urged the Centre to extend the lockdown, Stalin had pointed out.

-"The Chief Ministers of Odisha (Naveen Patnaik) and Punjab (Amarinder Singh) has extended the lockdown till April 30 and May 1, respectively.
+"The Chief Ministers of Odisha (Naveen Patnaik) and Punjab (Amarinder Singh) have extended the lockdown till April 30 and May 1, respectively.
 Therefore, a due decision on this in Tamil Nadu should be taken without further delay," Stalin, Leader of the Opposition in the state, said in the letter.
-He said the lockdown will affect the livelihood of the poor, farmers, laborers and small-time traders and urged the government to ensure they did not suffer during this period.
+He said the lockdown will affect the livelihood of the poor, farmers, labourers and small time traders and urged the government to ensure they did not suffer during this period.

 Stalin recalled that the DMK had been warning the government for long on the pandemic.
 "But we did not wake up when Kerala was affected and did not show due attention when other states were doing that, and are now facing a severe crisis," he said.